CrunchyData/postgres-operator/docs/content/Configuration/pgo-yaml-configuration.md

 |AccessMode        |the access mode for new PVCs (e.g. ReadWriteMany, ReadWriteOnce, ReadOnlyMany).
 See below for descriptions of these.
 |Size        |the size to use when creating new PVCs (e.g. 100M, 1Gi)
 |Storage.storage1.StorageType        |supported values are either *dynamic*,  *create*,  if not supplied, *create* is used
-|Fsgroup        | optional, if set, will cause a *SecurityContext* and *fsGroup* attributes to be added to generated Pod and Deployment definitions
 |SupplementalGroups        | optional, if set, will cause a SecurityContext to be added to generated Pod and Deployment definitions
 |MatchLabels        | optional, if set, will cause the PVC to add a *matchlabels* selector in order to match a PV, only useful when the StorageType is *create*, when specified a label of *key=value* is added to the PVC as a match criteria